-A modern legislative regime provides clear lines of responsibility and accountability.
-Such a regime establishes a foundation of good governance that leads to the creation of sustainable benefits over the life of the mine.
-It includes a permitting process requiring the submission of integrated environmental and social impact assessments (ESIAs).
+A modern legislative regime draws clear lines of responsibility and accountability and establishes a foundation of good governance that leads to sustainable development benefits over the full life cycle of a mine, from the early days of exploration through to post-mining transition.

-Why is the IGF working on ESIAs?
+Why Is IGF Working on ESIAs?

-At the 2017 Annual General Meeting (AGM), IGF member countries voted for the fourth Guidance for Governments to focus on helping governments implement the Legal and Policy Environment of the Mining Policy Framework (MPF).
+At the 2017 Annual General Meeting (AGM), IGF member countries voted for the fourth IGF Guidance for Governments to focus on helping governments implement the Legal and Policy Environment element in the IGF’s flagship Mining Policy Framework (MPF).

 Unfortunately, ESIAs are often poorly implemented in the initial phases of mining projects or inappropriately monitored during subsequent operational phases.
-As a result, mines often operate with insufficient environmental and social management plans and/or no closure plans or related financial guarantees.
-This can lead to conflicts between governments and mining companies at later stages of the mine operation or near the expected end date of operations.
-In some cases, mines are simply abandoned, leaving local communities and governments with heavy environmental, economic and social impacts.
+As a result, mines often operate with insufficient environmental and social management plans and no closure plans or related financial guarantees.
+This can lead to conflicts between governments and mining companies at later stages of the operation.
+In some cases, mines have been simply abandoned, leaving local communities and governments with high environmental, economic, and social costs.

 While professional organizations have published technical guides on ESIA, guidance on law and policy frameworks for ESIA and related management plans are largely lacking in the literature.
 This guidance document aims to fill this gap for governments and other stakeholders seeking to improve their legal frameworks and to manage the mining sector’s environmental and social impacts.